πΊοΈ Overview

 - ποΈ Schema Validation: Ensure that all data files conform to the expected schema

-- β¨ Prose Quality: Analyze written content for grammar, spelling, and more
+- β¨ Prose Quality: Analyze written content for standards such as grammar, spelling, and word counts

-- π Readability: Evaluate the readability of textual content using established metrics1
+- π Readability: Evaluate readability of written content using established metrics1

-- π Link Integrity: Verify that all hyperlinks within the content are valid and reachable
+- π Link Integrity: Verify all hyperlinks within the content are valid and reachable

-- π Data Consistency: Check for consistency and completeness in datasets
+- π Data Consistency: Check for dataset consistency and completeness

-- π¦ Convention Adherence: Ensure that naming conventions and organizational standards are followed
+- π¦ Convention Adherence: Ensure compliance with naming conventions and organization-specific standards

 Customization Options